izimio/JoshuaBrionne_6_06022021/README.md

 First thing first, use nodeJS 10.0.0

-As it is kinda hard to install this version nowadays, you can use NVM in order to have fully acces to any nodeJS version you want. go to this repo and install it [here](https://github.com/coreybutler/nvm-windows)
+As it is kinda hard to install this version nowadays, you can use NVM in order to have a fully acces to any nodeJS version you want. go to this repo and install it [here](https://github.com/coreybutler/nvm-windows)

 then process like this :